Rivers, Ridges and Rainforests

 Meals: breakfast, packed lunch, dinner

-Accommodation: Bwindi Guesthouse
+Accommodation: KBwindi Guesthouse

 Room type: twin rooms with private bathrooms